ahundt/ahundt.github.io/index.md

 ## [Computing Innovation Fellow](https://cifellows2021.org/2021-class/)

-Awarded by the Computing Research Association via National Science Foundation support.
-Postdoctoral research at Georgia Institute of Technology and Carnegie Mellon University developing human and technical principles, processes, metrics, and algorithms that advance Equity, Diversity, and Inclusion in computational methods for Robotics and AI.
+This fellowship was awarded by the Computing Research Association with National Science Foundation support.
+My postdoctoral research at Georgia Institute of Technology and Carnegie Mellon University develops human and technical principles, processes, metrics, and algorithms that advance Equity, Diversity, and Inclusion in computational methods for Robotics and AI.

 ---